danbev/learning-iot/doc/nrf.md

 microcontrollers that sits at the bottom of flash and is called first on startup.
 The softdevice then calls your application or bootloader or whatever is sitting directly after it in flash.

+So this will affect the linker-script and the origin of flash memory.